Blunk-electronic/setup-online-training/README.md

 The protocol for the tunnel is SSH (port 22).

 ### Windows
-Start Putty and do the setup as depicted in the follwing screenshots:
+Start Putty and do the setup as depicted in the follwing screenshots.
+Enter in the red circled field the IP of the remote training server.

 ![startup](img/putty-destination.png)

+Go to section Connection/SSH/Tunnels and enter the three tunnels:

 ![tunnels](img/putty-tunnels-list.png)

 Click "open".